dthaler/iftype-reg/draft-thaler-iftype-reg.md

    This should be updated to instead say:
    "Requests for new values should be made at <https://www.iana.org/form/iftype>
    or by email (iana&iana.org)."

+# IANA Considerations

+This entire document is about IANA considerations.

 # Security Considerations